Chris Tarrant: Who Wants to Be a Millionaire?

 Tarrant began hosting the television quiz show Who Wants to Be a Millionaire? in 1998.
 The format was sold to over 100 other countries.
 Tarrant coined the format's catchphrase, "But we don't want to give you that," and continued his older catchphrase, "Is that your final answer?", contributing it to the format.
 Tarrant presented the ITV game show Who Wants to Be a Millionaire? from 1998 to 2014, while also providing some audio recordings for some console games, and a tabletop game made by Tiger Electronics based on the show.
 He recorded a total of 592 episodes across 30 series, in which a total of five contestants won the cash prize of £1 million.

 One contestant, Charles Ingram, won the £1 million cash prize (and was declared by Tarrant as "the most amazing contestant we have ever, ever had") but was denied his winnings when it was determined that he had cheated.
 Tarrant attended the trial regarding the Ingram fraud case.
 When called to testify, he stated that he had not noticed anything amiss during the filming and had not heard any coughing.
 He said that following the win the Ingrams had been behaving "as normal as people who had just won £1m would be in that situation."
 Tarrant also said that he would not have signed the cheque if he had had suspicions of cheating and was "shocked" when he heard about the allegations.

-In subsequent interviews about the Ingram case, Tarrant has always insisted he was totally unaware of any coughing around him at the time of Ingram's run, but realised something wasn't right after viewing the tape afterwards.
+In subsequent interviews about the Ingram case, Tarrant has always said he was completely unaware of any coughing around him at the time of Ingram's run, but realised something wasn't right after viewing the tape afterwards.
 He has also said he was very sad about the whole situation, saying: "This was a very cynical plan, motivated by sheer greed.
 It is hugely insulting to the hundreds and hundreds of other contestants who have come on the show, just hoping for much smaller amounts of money but prepared to try and win their money honestly."